BVPKARTHIKEYA/cloak-gift/README.md

 Enter a secret key. 🧾

-The message is converted into Unicode binary, the key into Morse binary, and then both are XORed.
+The message is converted to Unicode binary, the key into Morse binary, and both are XORed.

 Upload an image to hide the encrypted message.

-Generate and download your “gift box.”
+Generate and download the final “gift box.”

 2. Open a Gift Box (Decrypt Message)